alephium/www/src/content/news/zealy-quests-are-coming-d0f40dbb66f3/index.md

 ---
 date: 2023-09-04T14:43:00.172000Z
-description: As the community expands, and more non-tech people join us, we need different tools, and different ways of showing, exploring and…
+description: "Zealy Quests are coming!
+As the community expands and more non-tech people join, we need different tools and ways of showing, exploring, and explaining Alephium."
-spotlight: false
+seoDescription: "Alephium Zealy Quests coming - community expansion tools.
+Different ways of showing, exploring, and explaining Alephium for non-tech users."
 featuredImage: image_c497e1e421.jpg
 title: Zealy Quests are coming!
 ---